matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - All data in GCP is encrypted with a unique data encryption key (DEK).

 ```
-Data is                 Data is chunked and             Chunks are distributed across Gogle's
+Data is                 Data is chunked and             Chunks are distributed across Google's
 uploaded to     --->    each chunk              --->    storage infrastructure
 GCP                     encrypted with its
                         Own key